dirkpuge/glossary/misc.md

 DevOps is the combination of cultural philosophies, practices, and tools that increases an organization's ability to deliver applications and services at high velocity: evolving and improving products at a faster pace than organizations using traditional software development and infrastructure management processes.

+## Emulation

+Emulation or an emulator is hardware or software that enables one computer system (called the host) to behave like another computer system (called the guest).

 ## Incident

 An Incident is defined as an unplanned interruption or reduction in quality of an IT service (a Service Interruption).